-Some students will have no idea at all what they want to do.
-These students will need to develop a course that will enable them to keep their options open.
-English is compulsory, include the highest level of Maths possible and perhaps develop two groups of subjects that complement each other, for example:
+Some students will be unsure about their future career ambitions.
+These students are encouraged to select subjects that will enable them to keep their options.
+In addition to English or EAL, select the highest level of Mathematics possible and perhaps develop two groups of subjects that complement each other.
+For example,

-- · Accounting and Business Management - · Physical Education and Health and Human Development - · Visual Communication Design and Studio Arts
+- · Accounting and Business Management - Physical Education and Health & Human Development - Visual Communication Design and Art Creative Practice